CarlosAmorimProjects/Youtube_API/README.md

 https://youtube-api-search-title.herokuapp.com/index.html

-Youtube API to send a request and receive the response from the Youtube API, the videos can be sorted by most recent or most viewed.
+App sends a request to the Youtube API and receives the response, the videos can be sorted by most recent or most viewed.

 ## Author : Carlos Amorim